author logo: Kevin Murf

 A: Why ten?

 It seems to me that it takes at least a decade to really make a difference.
 If you have no experience in social activities, I would suggest starting with something very simple.
 Taking someone's dog out.
 Sharing information on Facebook about a specific action is also a kind of activism.
-Take a colour and paint over Celtic crosses, great activism for some people.
+Take a color and paint over Celtic crosses, great activism for some people.
 Stickers.
 The entry threshold must be small.
 Go to demonstrations, prepare a banner, write something on a piece of paper and have it with you, simple things.
 You don't necessarily have to go to jail and confront the police.
 The second thing is to build a small community among your friends.
 I am a big fan of building so-called affinity groups that are created for a specific purpose.
 They talk about their activities, take care of each other.
-And the last thing is to focus on the one goal.
+And the last thing is to focus on one goal.
 Support other topics, but in a, say, declarative way.
 Pick one topic that's important to you, be it LGBTQ+ or climate change or anything else, and get involved in just that.

 A: Thank you, Filip, for the interview and for Widzialna Ręka.
 You are doing a great job.